DeeMcCart/CI_PP5_Jeweller/README.md

 ## Agile
 An Agile approach was followed in plannning this project.
 Github Issues and Projects were used to track project work as follows:
-* Sprints - The project was organised into 5 sprints/iterations Sprint1..Sprint5, each of one week in duration.
+* Sprints - The project was organised into 5 one-week sprints/iterations Sprint1..Sprint5.
 * EPICS - created to track the various streams of work; Stored as github issues (to allow a task hierarchy) AND as Issue custom fields (to allow for analysis in github insights).
 Typically include quite a few sub-issues.
-XX EPICs created for this proect
+* 6-7 EPICs created for this proect
-* Issues - created to represent units of work.
-Where issue= User Story then the content is structured using a template, which requires a title, statement in the form of As a **role** I want to **action** in order to **benefit**.
+* Issues - created to represent items of work.
+Issues = User Stories are apply a template, which requires a title, statement in the form of As a **role** I want to **action** in order to **benefit**, Pre-requisites and Tasks.
-Using Github/ Gitpod, it is possible to reference an issue # within a commit message, this is automatically appended to the issue.
-Github also supports multi-media comments to track progress on an issue,  this was used for incorporating screenprints at 'review' stage as **proof** of work done before closing out an issue.
-YY User Story/Task issues were created for this project.
+* Gitpod commit messages can reference #XX, this links to issue XX.
+* Github allows multi-media comments per issue,  used for screenprint **proofs** of tsk completion.
+* YY User Story/Task issues were created for this project.
 * Bugs - project issues were used to track bugs, an individual template was created for bug data capture.
-* Kanban boards - implemented with 4 status buckets - backlog, in-progress, review, done.
-This was useful as 'review' means that I could assess/document  completion before finalising an issue as 'done'.
+* Kanban boards - 4 status buckets - backlog, in-progress, review, done.
-* Labels
+* Labels - Used to track MoSCoW prioritisation
-* Project fields: Prioritities
+* Project fields: Prioritities P0 = top triority, P1, P2
-* Project fields: Sizing
+* Project fields: T-shirt Sizing used when grooming backlog at end each sprint
-* Project fields: Estimated Story Points (time); actual time
+* Project fields: Estimated Story Points (time); actual SPs - used for end-of-spring analysis

 ### Following an Agile process during development:
-* One precept which was difficult to master was respecting the timeboxing of each iteration.
+* Timeboxing each Sprint is challenge.
 Attempts to 'just finish' a task by extending the iteration by a day or two, needed to be curbed.
 Instead, I had to (will have to) train myself to end the sprint, then assess which work had been completed or not.
 * Story points present another challenge.
 A very natural interpretation of story points is to assign them a time value (rather than an 'effort' value).
 So, at the outset, the most natural approach felt like assigning each task an estimated duration, and reflecting on story points as hours.
 This allowed me to capacity plan the first couple of sprints/ iterations based on the time I had available.....
 I await to see if I will continue this as the project progresses, or whether I move to a more fluid interpretation of SPs.